 When collecting back taxes, the IRS cannot damage your ability to generate income.
 For instance, if you need to make certain expenses in your small business to generate income, then the IRS cannot push you into a financial situation by collecting back taxes where you are not able to pay for those basic expenses for running your business.

-The taxpayer in tax debt and his/her dependents are allowed by the IRS to keep the total National Standards amount based on their family’s size.
+The taxpayer in back taxes and his/her dependents are allowed by the IRS to keep the total National Standards amount based on their family’s size.
 These are the basic expenses.
 No matter where you reside, the National Standards for basic expenses apply to you except for housing, utilities, and transportation, which change according to location and are called ‘local standards.’

-Before you apply for tax debt reduction, you need to calculate your basic living expenses.
-The IRS has strict guidelines when it comes to tax debt reductions.
+Before you apply for back taxes reduction, you need to calculate your basic living expenses.
+The IRS has strict guidelines when it comes to back taxes reductions.
 Since they look to get the most in back taxes, they will only allow what’s basic according to them.
 You can negotiate with the IRS on how much you can pay in back taxes, the duration of payments, and basic expenses that they should allow you.

 Usually, a tax attorney is better qualified to negotiate with the IRS on those aspects.
 A qualified tax attorney or a tax resolution company housing a qualified tax attorney knows better what can be negotiated and how.
-Therefore, if you do not accept all the terms and conditions laid down by the IRS when considering tax debt reduction, you can hire a tax attorney to negotiate.
+Therefore, if you do not accept all the terms and conditions laid down by the IRS when considering back taxes reduction, you can hire a tax attorney to negotiate.